Robbie Martin: College career

+He graduated from Cal Poly SLO with a B.S. degree in business administration.

+Professional career

-Robbie Martin is the all-time leading single-season punt return yardage leader for the Indianapolis Colts, setting the record in 1985 with 443 total punt return yards.
+Martin is the all-time leading single-season punt return yardage leader for the Indianapolis Colts, setting the record in 1985 with 443 total punt return yards.
 He also holds the single-season record for most punt returns at 52 returns for 450 yards for the Detroit Lions in 1981 during his rookie year.

 As of 2022, Martin ranked 61st in NFL history for career punt-return yardage, with 1,670 yards.
 He also ranks 119th all-time in the NFL for combined punt and kick return yardage, with 3,754 yards.

-Martin returned 3 punts for touchdowns in the NFL, with the longest being 81 yards versus the Pittsburgh Steelers on Thanksgiving Day in 1983 in front of roughly 77,000 in attendance at the Pontiac Silverdome.
+Martin returned three punts for touchdowns in the NFL, with the longest being 81 yards versus the Pittsburgh Steelers on Thanksgiving Day in 1983 in front of roughly 77,000 in attendance at the Pontiac Silverdome.
 Martin also returned punts for touchdowns against the Minnesota Vikings (for 45 yards) in his rookie season of 1981 and against the Miami Dolphins (70 yards) while a Colt in 1985.

 During the last game of his rookie season in 1981 against the Tampa Bay Buccaneers, Martin suffered an injury to his big toe joint which required a then-untested new surgical procedure.
 The surgery was successful enough that Martin was able to continue his career by changing his running style with only losing a little of his quickness and foot speed.
 Martin consistently ranked among the top returners in the NFL during his six-year career.

 In 1983, the Lions were the Central Division champions and played the San Francisco 49ers in the first round of the playoffs at Candlestick Park on New Year's Eve.
-The Lions lost 24-23 when their last-second field-goal kick went wide right.
+The Lions lost 24–23 when their last-second field-goal kick went wide right.

 Before the 1985 season, Martin was traded to the Colts.
 While with the Colts, he became a starting wide receiver and also handled all the kick and punt return duties.
 But midseason injuries forced Martin to concentrate primarily on returns.
 During the 1986 season, Martin suffered several injuries to his foot and was eventually put on the injured reserve.
 He retired in 1987 due to the injuries suffered during the prior year.